CloudSihmar/introduction-to-kubernetes/ControlPlaneNodeComponents.md

 Simultaneous requests to update a value all travel via the kube-apiserver, which then passes along the request to etcd in a series.
 The first request would update the database.
 The second request would no longer have the same version number, in which case the kube-apiserver would reply with an error 409 to the requester.
 There is no logic past that response on the server side, meaning the client needs to expect this and act upon the denial to update.

 There is a Leader database along with possible followers, or non-voting Learners who are in the process of joining the cluster.
 They communicate with each other on an ongoing basis to determine which will be the Leader, and determine another in the event of failure.
 While very fast and potentially durable, there have been some hiccups with new tools, such as kubeadm, and features like whole cluster upgrades.
+The kubeadm cluster creation tool allows easy deployment of a multi-master cluster with stacked etcd or an external database cluster.

 While most Kubernetes objects are designed to be decoupled, a transient microservice which can be terminated without much concern etcd is the exception.
 As it is, the persistent state of the entire cluster must be protected and secured.
 Before upgrades or maintenance, you should plan on backing up etcd.
 The etcdctl command allows for snapshot save and snapshot restore.